· 5 min read Posted by Kevin Galligan

 Native mobile teams in this context generally have platform “specialists” working on the Android and iOS apps, in different repos, with different conventions and workflows.
 While some of this guide will apply to cases outside of that common configuration, the guide is written with that kind of team in mind.

-New apps may have some advantages, but if the developers are “specialists”, many of these issues with apply.
-The more common model we’ll be assuming here is adding KMP code to an existing product.
+New apps may have some advantages, but if the developers are “specialists”, many of the same issues will apply.
+Most of our discussion will assume adding KMP to existing apps.

 Adoption Phases